astronomer/airflow-guides/guides/soda_guide.md

         WHERE MY_CATEGORY = 'category_1'
 ```

-Two more unique features are freshness checks, schema checks and reference checks:
+Two more unique features of Soda Core are freshness checks, schema checks and reference checks:

 ```YAML
 checks for MY_TABLE_1: